jevi527/html/README.md

 # html
-this is generated html for DS
+this is generated html for DS, one for the sankey diagram and the other is the average pill for hw4
-contains two html